 A Delphi survey was conducted among 19 international experts in fluorescence-guided surgery attending a one-day consensus meeting in Frankfurt, Germany on September 8th, 2019.
 Using mobile phones, experts were asked to anonymously vote over two rounds of voting, with 70% and 80% set as a-priori thresholds for consensus and vote robustness, respectively.

-Experts from five continents reached consensus on 41/44 statements, including strong consensus that near-infrared-fluorescence-imaging-guided surgery is both effective and safe across a broad variety of clinical settings, including the localisation of critical anatomical structures like vessels, detection of tumors and sentinel nodes, assessment of tissue perfusion and anastomotic leaks, delineation of segmented organs, and localization of parathyroid glands.
+Experts from five continents reached consensus on 41/44 statements, including strong consensus that near-infrared-fluorescence-imaging-guided surgery is both effective and safe across a broad variety of clinical settings, including the localization of critical anatomical structures like vessels, detection of tumors and sentinel nodes, assessment of tissue perfusion and anastomotic leaks, delineation of segmented organs, and localization of parathyroid glands.

 For details on specific Delphi questions asked and results, go to the link below for open access to the full paper.